 Let's get ready to… just relax

-If you forgot to bring a bathrobe, towel, bathing suit or slippers; no worries, you can rent them here as well.
-The reception is also where you get your day schedule if you’ve made reservations for one ore more treatments (massage, peeling, floating…).
+If you forgot to bring a bathrobe, towel, bathing suit or slippers, no worries, you can rent them here as well.
+The reception is also where you get your schedule for the day if you’ve made reservations for one or more treatments (massage, peeling, floating, …).

 Hanging at the Curia

 We’d had the massage before and just like before it was fine.
-The only small remark I have — and this is about the only negative thing I can say about Thermae Boetfort — is that the massage cabins seem to be located above the kitchen or restaurant, which makes that you sometimes can hear the noise from downstairs.
+The only small remark I have — and this is about the only negative thing I can say about Thermae Boetfort — is that the massage cabins seem to be located above the kitchen or restaurant, which means you can sometimes hear the noise from downstairs.
 It isn’t so disturbing that it stops you from relaxing, but it doesn’t go by unnoticed either.

 Time for lunch!

-Someone quickly came to take our orders and while we waited (not long) for our meals to arrive, we got a little appetizer.
-For lunch, we both had a ‘Croque Special Boetfort’ with cheese, zucchini and salmon (€11).
-The croque came with a salad, some onion, pickles, ketchup and mayonnaise on the side:
+Someone will quickly come to take your order and while you wait (not long) for your meal to arrive, try one of their little appetizers.
+For lunch, my mom and I both had a “Croque Special Boetfort” with cheese, zucchini, and salmon (€11/$11).
+The croque came with a salad, some onions, pickles, ketchup, and mayonnaise on the side:

-You can't see it clearly on the picture, but we got 2 double croques (four slices of bread)!
+You can't see it clearly on the picture, but we got two double croques (four slices of bread)!
 More than enough to keep us full for the rest of the afternoon.
-With my croque had a Tonisteiner lemon (€2,5); my mom had a regular Tonisteiner and a coffee.
+With my croque, I had a Tonisteiner lemon (€2/$5); my mom had a regular Tonisteiner and a coffee.

 Hanging at the Curia – Part 2

 I almost dozed off there again and I think I experienced half of the massage in some strange state between being awake and being asleep.
 Although we’d planned to go have a look in the Moenia part before going home, my mom and I were both so Zen after that massage that we decided it was the perfect ending for our day.